-Where additional/third-party payment systems exist (such as Google Checkout and Paypal) the same steps should ensure tracking is in place or the options aren’t visible for affiliate traffic.
+Where additional/third-party payment systems exist (such as Buy Now Pay Later providers or Paypal) the same steps should ensure tracking is in place.
 The best results will come when you advise affiliates on the optimum landing pages to send their traffic to so that it converts.

 Affiliates work hard to qualify the traffic on their own sites but this could be jeopardised if there is

 Validation periods should be stated so that affiliates know the expected timeframe for their returns and can optimise their activity accordingly.
 Prompt validations will naturally attract more affiliates and allow them to invest in further promotion.

 Another reason for orders not being attributed to an affiliate is the de-duplication between marketing channels.